AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 We can also create a *method* that will call the attributes within a class.
 For example, we can create a method called running or sleeping.
 Now each of these methods will use an attribute or attributes of its class to perform something within the `human` class.
 If we create an instance of the `human` class, let say Object John , then John will have all the attributes (nose , ears, eyes, hands, legs) unique to it and will also have access to these methods to carry out basic functions. **NOTE:** Method and behavior are interchangable terms.

 The value of the attributes define the state of the object.
-What makes this efficient is that the class does not hold any space in the memory becaue we just create a definition.
+What makes this efficient is that the class does not hold any space in the memory because we just create a definition.
 The moment we *instantiate* the class the object will require a dedicated space in memory.
 Thus we can say that a Class defines how the object should look and object is the actual representation of the same.

 ### Example:
 ```java